Rates, discounts and monetary transactions

 Foreclosure auction.

-Deed of general and special auction conditions, description of auction booklet, meeting, official report of deed, deed of award, deed of discharge.
+Deed of general and special auction conditions, description of auction booklet, meeting, deed of proceedings, deed of award, deed of discharge.

 Purchase/construction agreement.
 Seller